ApsaraDB for Redis and Tair support the pipelining feature of native Redis.

 }

-After you access the ApsaraDB for Redis instance with the correct address and password and run the preceding Java code, the following output is displayed: The output shows that the performance is enhanced with pipelines.
+After you enter the correct endpoint and password to connect to the Tair (Redis OSS-compatible) instance and run the preceding Java code, the following output is displayed.
+The output shows that the performance is enhanced with pipelines.

 Without pipelines > value: 5,000 > Time elapsed: 5,844 ms